nuclearpasta/react-native-drax/README.md

 >
 > I decided to create my own drag-and-drop library, including
 > stock components for common behaviors.
 The goal, first and
-> foremost, was to fulfill our draggable reorderable list needs.
+> foremost, was to fulfill our draggable reorderable list wish.
 > But beyond that, I wanted a robust foundation that could be
 > used to flexibly implement various drag-and-drop-related
 > solutions.
 I am sure that there are scenarios I have not